Meta-Sean/Meta-Sean/README.md

 ## 📝 About Me

-- 🌱 I’m currently hacking on all things deep learning from NLP techniques, deep RL, audio ML, agentic software and more generally how to draw insights from data.
+- 🌱 I’m currently hacking on all things deep learning from NLP, RL, audio ML, agentic software and more generally drawing insights from data.

-- 👯 I’m looking to collaborate on open source ML/AI application.

 - ⚙️ Building snip-chat, an electron app that lets you talk to your computer, harnessing the full power of openai's vision, tts, stt, and chat api.
 - Check out [socratic.ai](https://socratic-ai.vercel.app) a chatbot that uses the socratic method to help you learn.